Unleash/unleash-client-dotnet/v5_MIGRATION_GUIDE.md

 ```

-This can now be simplified to:
+You can simplify it to:

 ``` dotnet